Davidlasky/Wetube/Readme.md

 ## Instructions

-If you want to run this project on your local computer, follow these steps:
+If you want to run this project on your own, first setup a sql server on platforms like GCP or AWS, then download the Trending YT Video datasets from Kaggle, create tables as specified in this [guide](https://github.com/Davidlasky/Wetube/blob/main/doc/stage3.md), and finally do the following steps:

 1. Clone the repo: